vuejs/v2.vuejs.org/src/v2/guide/components.md

 ## Listening to Child Components Events

-As we develop our `<blog-post>` component, some features may require communicating back up to the parent.
-For example, we may decide to include an accessibility feature to enlarge the text of blog posts, while leaving the rest of the page its default size:
+As development continues on the `<blog-post>` component, some features may require communicating back up to the parent.

-In the parent, we can support this feature by adding a `postFontSize` data property:
+For example, you may decide to include an accessibility feature to enlarge the text of blog posts, while leaving the rest of the page its default size.
+In the parent, you can support this feature by adding a `postFontSize` data property:

 ```js
 new Vue({